Pre-registration rules

 You must also meet these registration requirements:

-• have not been declared mentally incompetent by a court.
+• not be declared mentally incompetent by a court

 Missouri pre-registration rules